Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/dementia/Dementia-simulation-study-white paper.md

 ### Age and Sex Effects — HH Inputs

 Preliminary stratified results echo Part 1.
 Divergence is larger in women (partly reflecting DemPoRT’s female‑specific predictors not implemented in HH) and increases with age (HH linear terms continue to escalate risk whereas DemPoRT’s splines flatten).
-See Appendix Tables B3–B5 and Figures B1–B3.
+See Appendix ([Tables B3–B5](#table-b3-age‑-and-sex‑stratified-statistics)) and ([Figures B1–B3](#figure-b1-simple-slopes-of-bias-vs-age-by-sex)).

+Detailed results for all subgroup and interaction analyses are provided in the Appendix.

 ## Limitations